Tummy Tuck – Information and Costs

-Full Abdominoplasty is a major operation and you will need to rest for three to five days.
+Full abdominoplasty is a major operation and you will need to rest for three to five days afterwards.
 However, you will be able to walk straight after the procedure and are encouraged to do so as much as possible.

-You will be able to return to work two weeks after abdominoplasty if your job is not physically demanding.
-You will be able to return to all your normal activities including physical exercise four to six weeks after surgery.
+You will be able to return to work two weeks after surgery if your job is not physically demanding.
+You will be able to return to all your normal activities including physical exercise after four to six weeks.

-After a mini abdominoplasty you will be able to walk immediately after surgery but you will need to rest for one to three days.
-For three weeks after surgery you must engage in only light activities.
-You can expect to get back to all your normal activities three weeks after your mini tummy tuck.
+After a mini abdominoplasty, you’ll be able to walk immediately after surgery but you will need to rest for one to three days.
+For three weeks, you must only engage in light activities.

-Book a consultation with Dr Barnouti who will advise you on the best approach and expected outcome for your tummy tuck or Abdominoplasty procedure during your initial consultation at one of his three Sydney clinics.
+Book a consultation with Dr Barnouti who will advise you on the best approach and expected outcome during your initial consultation.

 We look forward to meeting you and to helping you.